eugenregehr/reload-on-breakpoint/README.md

-# Reload on Breakpoints
+# Reload on Breakpoint
-A simple script that reloads when your Site is passing a defined breakpoint.
+A simple script that reloads when your site is passing a defined breakpoint.

 ## Installation
 Install via NPM: